Filed under: Eugene Realty Listings, Loans/Financing/Credit, Uncategorized | Tags: Apartments Eugene Springfield Oregon

 In Eugene Springfield, apartments remain highly desirable, particularly smaller complexes under 2Mm dollars.
 These are affordable by individuals and can be financed by local banks and credit unions.
 Perhaps, most desirable of all are campus units, which are perceived to be low risk.

-I have this campus apartment house listed at 900K.
+I had this campus apartment house listed at 900K, and it subsequently sold.
 It’s 10 units, each 2 bedrooms.
 There’s upside potential because with some cosmetics, the rents could be bumped.
 It has debt of about 550K that should be assumable.
 If you’d like to see it, give me a call at 517-6543.

 So what caused our housing meltdown, which started in 2007?
 The short answer is policies from Washington, D.C.
 As a realtor, I occasionally get heat from people saying that I and my fellow realtors are responsible.
 Other mistaken villains are builders and bankers.
 Wall Street’s culpability is somewhat less clear.